hexatomium/hexatomium-old.github.io/_posts/2015-08-29-why-is-windows.md

-<A href=http://trax.x10.mx/apps.html>CTLInfo</A> is the result of a few sleepless nights spent understanding and reverse engineering some of the CTL obscure format.
-(If someone knows where to find detailed specs on that format,
+<A href=http://trax.x10.mx/apps.html>CTLInfo</A> is the result of a couple sleepless nights spent researching and reversing  some of the CTL obscure format.
+(If someone knows where to find detailed specs on that format, I'd love to hear from you!)
-I'd love to hear from you!)
 It is a very small tool showing some key information about your system's CTL.
-I made this as I just could find no other straightforward way to get this sort of information.
+I made this as I just could find no other straightforward way to get this sort of information, which can be useful to system or network administrators.

 <img style="max-width: auto;" src=http://i.imgur.com/Ur2mBOT.png>